Thousands of women in Belarus protest against Lukashenko

 “LGBT people are calling for freedom.
 We are tired of living in a dictatorship where we simply didn’t exist,” Anna Bredova, one of the rainbow flag bearers, told The Associated Press by phone.

-Although same-sex activity was legalized in Belarus in 1994, stigmatization of it is strong.
-Authorities haven’t allowed any LGBT organization legal registry.
+Although homosexuality was decriminalized in Belarus in 1994, stigmatization of it is strong.
+Authorities haven’t allowed any LGBT organization legal registry; same-sex marriage is prohibited.

 About 5,000 women took part in the march, according to the human rights organization Viasna.
 Police followed the march, but no detentions were reported.